FREQUENTLY ASKED QUESTIONS

 HOW MANY TREATMENTS WILL I WANT TO DO AND HOW OFTEN WILL I RECEIVE THEM?

-Our overall experience has been that at the one year mark after an ADSC/BMAC treatment, about half of our patients are still going strong with 75% or better improvement, and half have had improvement in the 50%-75% range and request a second treatment.
+Results vary, and unfortunately we don't help everyone.
+Based on our overall experience, at the one-year mark after an ADSC/BMAC treatment, some of our patients are still going strong with 70% or better improvement and do not request a second treatment at that time.
+Others have had improvement in the 30%-70% range and request a second treatment.
 Once we get people where they want to be, most people require tune-up treatments every two to six years.
-Approximately 10% of our patients are “non-responders” and have no improvement at all.
+Some of our patients are “non-responders” and have no improvement at all.
 Factors include patient health/habits, adherence to post-treatment guidelines, and severity of the condition.

 HOW SOON MIGHT I NOTICE IMPROVEMENT?